 Vigil Mechanism/Whistle Blower policy

 The Company has established a vigil mechanism which is overseen by the AuditCommittee.
 The Chairperson of the Audit Committee has been appointed as the Ombudsman forthe Vigil mechanism.

 The policy provides a formal mechanism for all directors employees to report to themanagement their genuine concerns or grievances about unethical behaviour actual orsuspected fraud and any violation of the Company's Code of Business Conduct and Ethicspolicy.
 The Company has also provided direct access to the Chairperson of the AuditCommittee on reporting issues concerning Company.
 This Policy is amended from time to timeto make it in line with the amendments to the SEBI (Listing Obligations and DisclosureRequirements) Regulations and SEBI (Prohibition of Insider Trading) Regulations.
 ThePolicy is available on the Company's Website athttps://www.tvs-e.in/wp-content/finreports/policy/TVSE Vigil Blower Mechanism.pdf

 Prevention of Insider Trading

-The Board of Directors met five times during 2017-18.
-The details of the Board Meetingsand the attendance of the Directors areprovided in the Corporate Governance Report.
+The details of the Board and Committee Meetings and the attendance of the Directors areprovided in the Corporate Governance Report.